Open Way Learning Case Studies

 A Customized, Co-Design Approach to Shrink the Change

 Change can be hard, especially if you have never fully experienced what you are striving to create.
-This is the premise behind OWL’s work with several districts in New England to create “bridge” projects that allow teachers and students to work together to co-design engaging Project Based Learning experiences in a lower stakes environment over the summer.
-By working with partners such as the Cohasset Center for Student Coastal Research, we are able to "shrink the change," thus helping stakeholders not only see what's possible, but then leverage that momentum to implement authentic projects in their own classrooms and schools.
+This is the premise behind OWL’s work with schools to create “bridge” programs that allow teachers and students to work together to co-design engaging Project Based Learning experiences in a lower stakes environment over the summer.
+One example includes helping a New Mexico district use summer STEAM experiences as a way to make classroom instruction more relevant and engaging for all students.
+In another, partnerning with the Cohasset Center for Student Coastal Research, we are able to help several Boston-area schools implement authentic projects in their own classrooms and schools.